Nick Fuentes: Early life and education

-Fuentes dropped out in 2017 after completing his freshman year.
-At this time, Fuentes faced pressure from his parents to pursue a more conventional path, such as getting a job or returning to college.
-Fuentes told Louis Theroux of the proposal he made to his parents at that time: Why don't you give me just one year to explore this.
+During a documentary with British journalist and filmmaker Louis Theroux, Fuentes recalled that at the start of his career, his parents urged "him to instead get a job or return to college".
+He said that he created a proposal to his parents: "'Why don't you give me just one year to explore this.
 If it works out, I'll keep doing it.
-If it doesn't work out, I'll abandon it.' ...
-And it worked out."
-Fuentes later stated in 2022, while being investigated by the January 6th Committee, that he went on to receive an associate degree at the College of DuPage after dropping out of Boston University.
+If it doesn't work out, I'll abandon it'", adding, "And it worked out".
+Fuentes earned an associate degree from the College of DuPage in 2019.